ProjectWater Farm

 StatusComplete

-A modern off-grid family home that responds to the local architecture and landscape
+A modern off-grid family home for London leavers moving back to the family farm

 Water Farm was designed to nurture the needs of a young family of five, with strong historic ties to the site and a desire for off-grid living.
 The result is a unique and functional five bedroom off-grid home.
 The proposal is on the edge of Dedham Vale National Landscape, and has been designed with sensitivity to local character.